afmkt/syncraft/README.md

 - [ ]  Semantic layer (datalog + unification). for AST analysis

-- [ ]  test Seq, Choice, Then, and OrElse
+- [ ]  test Seq, Choice, Then, and OrElse, the arity and is_then is not consistent in Seq and Choice, OrElse, and Then, when is_then == False arity == ?